Record 4.1 million in Syria got food aid in August, U.N. says

 Over the last six weeks, WFP and partner agencies have crossed front lines to reach more than 580,000 people, over four times the 137,000 reached in the preceding six weeks, it said.

 The U.N.
-Security Council authorized the movement of U.N. aid through four border crossings in July.
+Security Council authorised the movement of U.N. aid through four border crossings in July.

 That ended more than a year of aid paralysis caused by Damascus denying permission for U.N. staff to cross borders into rebel-held areas.
 Although Syrian forces did not control those areas, the U.N. said it could not infringe Syrian sovereignty.